Normandy landings: British and Canadian zones

-79th Armoured Division: Major General Percy Hobart provided specialised armoured vehicles which supported the landings on all beaches in Second Army's sector.
+The 79th Armoured Division (Major General Percy Hobart) provided units of specialist armoured vehicles which were used in support of the landings on all beaches in Second Army's sector.

 Coordination with the French Resistance

 Members of the French Resistance and the US 82nd Airborne division during the Battle of Normandy in 1944.

 Through the London-based État-major des Forces Françaises de l'Intérieur (French Forces of the Interior), the British Special Operations Executive orchestrated a campaign of sabotage to be implemented by the French Resistance.
 The Allies developed four plans for the Resistance to execute on D-Day and the following days: